Ayoush/commit-history-modifier/README.md

 # CommIt-HistoRy-moDIFIEr
-TEStinG Some SuB PROceSs FoR ModIFyiNG cOMmIt HIsTORY
+TEStinG Some SuB PROceSs foR ModIFyiNG cOMmIt HIsTORY